-The global stem cell therapy market is expected to grow at a CAGR of 36 percent between 2017 and 2021.
+The global stem cell therapy market is expected to experience significant growth over the next few years.
 Here are the 10 top stem cell companies on the NASDAQ.

 Stem cell research and regenerative medicine are growing markets in the life sciences sector, and the top stem cell companies are working hard to make advances.